 You could ask your doctor.
 Or you could find a speech pathologist by using the SPA’s find a speech pathologist service, or by calling SPA on 03 9642 4899 or 1300 368 835.

-healthdirect has a Service Finder lists speech pathologists and other health services in your area.
+healthdirect has a Service Finder that lists speech pathologists and other health services in your area.

 You can ask a speech pathologist about their education and training, and their fees.
-You might also want to ask how often you may need to see them.
+You might also want to ask how often or for how long you may need to see them.

 How much will it cost?

 Costs vary.
 Ask before you start.